 I use mindfulness therapy with individuals, couples, and families.
 It is part of my core services and also in specialty areas such as Sports Psychology, Executive Coaching, and College Admissions.
 Mindfulness Therapy is sometimes a stand-alone approach, but more commonly, it is interwoven with another set of techniques, the most common being Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy (MBCT).
 As you can see above, there are also mindfulness techniques for depression that can help.

 Mindfulness therapy can be used with couples, families with older children, small work groups, or groups of people facing the same challenge or stress.
-I can provide treatment in all these circumstances virtually and in person.
+I can provide treatment in all these circumstances through virtual therapy and in person.

 These techniques can also be beneficial for people dealing with chronic pain, anxiety disorders, depression, and even those seeking personal growth and self-awareness.
 I look forward to speaking with you about how mindfulness therapy may benefit you.